sameer-j/sameer-j.github.io/_posts/2021-09-16-beginners-guide-to-add-splash-screen-in-react-native-app.md

 1. First, get a splash screen image for your app and copy it in the following location\
    `"android/app/src/main/res/drawable/splash.png"`.
 Create "drawable" folder if it doesn't exist.
-2. reate a color for the background in "`android/app/src/main/res/values/colors.xml"` file with following code:
+2. create a color for the background in "`android/app/src/main/res/values/colors.xml"` file with following code:

    ```xml
    <?xml version="1.0" encoding="utf-8"?>